 In Europe, a Zionist movement was starting to build, rising from Theodore Herzl's observations in France at the time of the Dreyfus Affair in the 1890s, when mobs of French stormed through the streets shouting "Down with the Jews."
 In the first decade of the twentieth century, social Darwinism and theories of racial superiority were on the rise.
 So too was hostility toward Jews.
-And Zionist organizations had begun supporting a homeland for Jews as an escape from the discrimination and persecutions in Christian dominated lands.
+And Zionist organizations had begun supporting a homeland for Jews as an escape from the discrimination and persecutions.

 World War I was disruptive for the Jews in Palestine and brought a new overlord: the British.
 On November 2, 1917, Britain issued its Balfour Declaration, which proclaimed that Palestine was to be "a national home for the Jewish people" – the British wanting in part at least to make trouble for Germany, which had a sizable Jewish population.

 The Allies won the war.
 Rule over Palestine, Iraq and Transjordan passed from the Turks to the British, and rule in Lebanon and Syria passed to the French.
 The peace treaty signed at Versailles in 1919 authorized these power grabs, which went under the title of League of Nations mandates, and the Arabs disliked them.
 Jews had suffered during World War I, and after that war an upsurge in violence against Jews by Russians and Ukrainians contributed to an increase in the migration of Jews to Palestine.

 The word "Palestine," originally used by the Romans, had been in disuse for centuries, but the British revived it.
 "Palestinian" described Muslims, Jews and all others living in the region.
-And land east of the Jordan River, which they had also acquired, they called Transjordan (to be renamed Jordan in 1949).
+Land east of the Jordan River, which the British had acquired, they called Transjordan (to be renamed Jordan in 1949).
 The word "Arab" referred more to those who spoke Arabic than to people purely Arabic, and included Christians.
 Previous to the arrival of the British, the Arabs in Palestine had thought of themselves as Arabs rather than as Palestinians.